fariztiger/bridgeswap-frontend/README.md

 # � BridgeSwap

-The first DEFI with Flash Loan solution code in our smart contract ! #No migrator code on #BSC Trade.
+The first Decentralised finance exchange with Flash Loan solution code in our smart contract ! #No migrator code on Binance Samrt Chain.
+Trade.
 Earn.
 Win.